Particular experience litigating large catastrophic property losses, significant environmental sites, and complex trust disputes.

 Examples of losses include the Northeast Power Outage of 2003, World Trade Center 7 building collapse, numerous power plant losses, water damaged structures, a food processing plant, warehouses, a telephone switching station, major office buildings, an airplane hangar, a grain elevator, chemical spill, paper mills, a commercial horse barn, mining facility, and a world famous painting.
 These losses involved fires, explosions, floods, construction defects, pollution and environmental damage, mold, electrical malfunctions, chemical spills, arson and terroristic acts.

-- Arbitrator in cases involving insurance issues.
+- Arbitrator and mediator in cases involving insurance issues.

 - Adjunct Professor at the University of Minnesota Law School teaching the Insurance Law Clinic.